Search for new football coach on for Rifle High School

 It marked the second state title victory of Casebier’s career.

-Casebier, a native of Palisade who attended Ft.
-Lewis College in Durango and eventually went on to serve as assistant coach for Durango for seven years, won a state title as head coach for Palisade in 2003.
+Casebier, a native of Palisade who attended Fort Lewis College in Durango and eventually went on to serve as assistant coach for Durango for seven years, won a state title as head coach for Palisade in 2003.

 Eventually taking over the helm at Montrose, Casebier led the Indians to a state title game in 2014.
 He’d also coach Fruita Monument and Castle View before arriving in Rifle.